What is the design standards?

 2. Thinking—Solve the right problem?

-Does the design influence its function and use?
+Does the design influence its function and usage?
 The design performs efficiently and intuitive?
 Importantly, does the design solves the problem after all?

 Design Thinking encompasses cognitive and practical in design activities.
 Good design must have a purpose and elevate the mind.

 The thinking intelligence came from educations.
-Nevertheless, it not about how much you have learned, it about how do you apply (connect the dots).
+Nevertheless, it not about how much you have learned, it about how do you apply.
 That is to say, Can you make new connections between seemingly unrelated ideas?

 3. Sensing—Balance & Creativity?